 Arrange a sponsored walk for animal lovers to bring their pets along to.
 People enjoy a get together that will benefit animals.
 Some sponsored walks are a few miles during one day, but others are very long and involve camping overnight.

-You could start end the walk at a dog friendly pub or cafe so participants could relax with each other at the end.
+You could start or end the walk at a dog-friendly pub or cafĂ©, so participants could relax with each other at the end.

 Image: Fundraising charity events to help animals: a dog walk in aid of Margaret Green Animal Rescue.
 Source